airbytehq/airbyte/docs/understanding-airbyte/beginners-guide-to-catalog.md

 ## Nested Schema Example

 Often, a data source contains "nested" data.
-In other words this is data that where each record contains other objects nested inside it.
-Cases like this are cannot be easily modeled just as tables / columns.
+In other words this is data where each record contains other objects nested inside it.
+Cases like this cannot be easily modeled just as tables / columns.
 This is why Airbyte uses JsonSchema to model the schema of its streams.

 Let's imagine we are modeling a flight object.
 A flight object might look like this: